jan904/TDC_Max10/README.md

 ## Max10

 ### General
 The Max 10 is a small, low-price FPGA.
-Regradless of its size and slow clock of only 12 MHz, the TDC could achieve bin sizes of roughly 300 ps.
+Regradless of its size and slow clock of only 12 MHz, the TDC could achieve bin sizes of roughly 300 ps and a time resolution of ~120 ps.
 Readout works via UART communication

 To feed input signals in the Max10, a Waveform Generator was used.
 Connect the ground to the GND and the input to PIN_L12.
 Input are rectangular signals with 3.3 V.